smaurice101/readthedocs/docs/source/genai.rst

 .. attention::
     #.
 These containers are dependent on the NVidia GPU.
     #.
 They also require `Qdrant Vector DB <https://qdrant.tech/>`_
-       - Here is the Qdrant Docker Run Command:
+       - Here is the Qdrant Docker Run Command to Install Qdrant Vector DB locall with TML integration:
           .. code-block::

              docker run -d -p 6333:6333 -v $(pwd)/qdrant_storage:/qdrant/storage:z qdrant/qdrant